 PETZL NAO+

-Petzl NAO is reactive lighting (automatic light dimming function), but the latest model is equipped with a smartphone-linked function.
-You can now create profiles that customize the brightness and usage time as before, but you can now transfer this profile using a dedicated smartphone app without using a computer.
-The maximum light output of 750 lumens is outstanding compared to other products, but what I would like to recommend is the light distribution caused by NAO+'s exquisite lens cutting.
-I feel that the light distribution, which does not turn into shadows from the edge of your vision, is one that stands out from other manufacturers.
+The Petzl NAO is known for its reactive lighting (automatic dimming function), and the latest model is equipped with a smartphone linking function.
+While it's still possible to create customized profiles with brightness and usage time, these profiles can now be transferred using a dedicated smartphone app without using a computer.
+The maximum light output of 750 lumens is unmatched by other products, but what I particularly recommend is the light distribution of the NAO+, achieved through the exquisite lens cut.
+The light distribution, which illuminates everything from your feet to the edges of your field of vision naturally without creating shadows, is a cut above the rest

-The well-made NAO+ also has its weaknesses, with the reactive lighting (automatic light dimming function) mentioned above being weak against reflective materials.
-For example, if you approach a runner in front of you in a race, the sensor may be distorted by the reflective material on your backpack or shoes, causing the optimum light to be unable to obtain.
-This can't be helped as the reflected light is analyzed using a sensor.
-If there is a runner in front, you can take measures by pointing the light down a little.
-The battery feels brighter than the number even at the usual weak (120lm), and can be used for 8 hours, so I have no complaints.
+Even the well-made NAO+ has its weaknesses.
+The aforementioned reactive lighting (automatic dimming function) is vulnerable to reflective materials.
+For example, when approaching a runner ahead of you in a race, reflective material on their backpack or shoes can cause the sensor to malfunction, preventing optimal light output.
+This is unavoidable since the sensor analyzes reflected light.
+However, if there is a runner ahead of you, you can counter this by pointing the light slightly downward.
+The battery, even at its usual low setting (120lm), feels brighter than the stated value and can be used for 8 hours, so I have no complaints

 - Beautiful light distribution without shadows

-- Reactive functions are unstable depending on the situation
+- Reactive functions can be unstable depending on the situation

 milestone MS-F1 Trail Master